bracesoftware/DETUtils-Old/d_als.md

 }
 ```
 ### Hooking fact
 - You can literally hook anything you want!
-As you can see, all you need to are `als do` and `als function`.
+As you can see, all you need to do such are `als do` and `als function`.
 - Hooking **y_timers** timers:

 ```pawn